informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 ## Build command

 This command builds a project expecting a JSON-formatted build file.
 If no build file is given, the default file is assumed as `build.json`.
-A build file can be generated from arguments using the `create` command described below.
+A build file can be generated from arguments using the `config` command described below.

 ```
 6502.Net build # builds a project from options in the build.json file